niklastanner/sudoku-solver/README.md

 ## How does it work?
 When started the user is requested to type in the sudoku into the console line by line.
-Empty fields are represented by a 0.
+Empty fields in the sudoku are represented by a 0.

 Alternatively the factory method in Program.cs can be removed and a hardcoded sudoku can be used.
 (There are some examples)

 > init[index] = value;

 The index defines the position of the field.
 The fields are numbered from 0 - 80.
 Starting in the top left corner, left to right.
+If you want to use a coded sudoku initialize init with the size of 81:

+> int[] init = new int[81];

+You also need to modify the line which uses the factory.
+It must be changed to the following:

+> Sudoku sudoku = new Sudoku(init);

 ### Example for an easy sudoku
 ```